C and C++

 higher-resolution displays, whereas DEFAULT is better for lower

-resolutions.
-Add more options as needed.")
+I/O buffer with the disassembly buffer.
+Add more options as

 (defun do.cpp.gdb/setup-windows (original-gdb-setup-windows)